 Staging a home for sale can cost thousands of dollars, usually up front and without any guarantee of effectiveness.
 Quality home staging is said to yield a nearly 300% return on investment.
 If you don’t have the cash up front but still want to stage your house, there are inexpensive ways to it.
-Here are 3 tricks to stage your house for less in San Antonio.
+Here are 3 tricks to stage your house for less in South Texas area.

 Trick #1: Declutter the Property

 When you walk into a model home regardless of its size, everything has its spot and enough space to make it seem like the whole unit just flows.
 Over time people accumulate things in their home; this is common and natural.
 The longer you’ve been in the house, the more stuff you’ve likely accumulated.
 Don’t wait for moving day to clear things out.